MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-what-is.md

 The ASDK is designed to provide an Azure-consistent hybrid cloud experience for:
 - **Administrators** (Azure Stack Operators): The ASDK is a great resource to evaluate and learn about the available Azure Stack services.
-- **Developers**: The ASDK can be used to develop hybrid or modern applications on-premises (dev/test environments).
-This offers repeatability of development experience prior to, or alongside, Azure Stack production deployments.
+- **Developers**: The ASDK can be used to develop hybrid or modern apps on-premises (dev/test environments).
+This flexibility offers repeatability of development experience before, or alongside, Azure Stack production deployments.

 Watch this short video to learn more about the ASDK: